 - Fluorescent bulbs – These bulbs are more energy efficient and give off less heat than incandescent bulbs.
 You can find full-spectrum fluorescent bulbs, which mimic sunlight to provide more of the different types of light a plant needs to grow.

 - LED bulbs – These bulbs are the most energy efficient and give off very little heat.
-You can find full-spectrum LED lights that provide more of the different types of light that plants need to grow.
+You can find full-spectrum LED lights that provide more of the different types of light that plants need to grow (If you want some LED grow lights for your plants, you can find them online from Ace Hardware).

 How Much Light Do Plant Cuttings Need?